epam/edp-keycloak-operator/docs/api.md

-KeycloakClientSpec defines the desired state of KeycloakClient
+KeycloakClientSpec defines the desired state of KeycloakClient.

 <table>
     <thead>